 Then they go in the oven for a total of 13 minutes (turned once), and they come out looking beautifully brown.

-Top these babies with salsa, and sour cream…maybe almost as much sour cream as there is chimichanga…not that I would know anything about that.
+Top these with lettuce, tomatoes, avocado, black olives, salsa and sour cream…maybe almost as much sour cream as there is chimichanga…not that I would know anything about that.

 And now we eat.